Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

-Click on Conversations.
-Then click on All.
-The conversation which the customer has initiated can be seen here.
+Click on a the Conversation bubble icon in the sidebar.
+Then click on All Conversations.
+Conversations which customers have initiated can be seen here.

+Now click on a specific Conversation.
+The Conversation will open, with further details and actions available in the right-hand side panel.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-3.png" width="100%" alt="Live Agent Conversations Details" />
   <figcaption>Conversations Details</figcaption>
 </figure>

-The details of the conversation open up in the right-hand side panel.

-#### Show all inbox setting
+#### Show All Inbox Setting

-By default, users with the agent role cannot see the "All" tab for all conversations.
-However, there is a setting enabling it per inbox.
-If it is enabled, the user can see all discussions, including those from other agents.
-Otherwise, it will be restricted.
+By default, users with the Agent role cannot see the "All" tab for all Conversations.
+However, there is a setting enabling it per Inbox.
+When enabled, the user can see all Conversations, including those from other Agents.
+Otherwise, access will be restricted.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-13.png" width="100%" alt="Live Agent Conversations Details" />